Dear Board of Directors:

 The U.S. Treasury Department issued detailed loan modification guidelines on March 4, 2009, which are the result of the collaboration between the Treasury Department, federal bank and thrift regulators, NCUA, and other government agencies.
-The details of the program, including modification guidelines, can be found at www.FinancialStability.gov (opens new window).
+The details of the program, including modification guidelines, can be found at www.FinancialStability.gov (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .
 The website also includes self-assessment tools to determine which component of the program may work best for the homeowner as well as common questions and answers.

 Working with Residential Mortgage Borrowers:

 NCUA remains committed to supporting your efforts in working with members who could benefit from loan refinancing and modifications.2 Reducing the level of foreclosures and making it possible for members who are struggling financially to maintain ownership of their home has many benefits.
 Credit unions are encouraged to work through such situations in the best interest of all parties involved.
 Loan refinancing and modifications can be effective tools in working through these difficult times.
 By using the program loan modification guidelines, in conjunction with each credit union’s own lending process, the effort to keep members in their homes can and should be done in a safe in sound manner.